dporkka/Tools/README.md

 Love the feeling and sound of these keys.
 I could be doing my taxes on this thing and it would sound like I was performing an ASMR album.
 It's also very reliable, I've never had to wait for it to charge or do any troubleshooting.

+### Large Wooden Desk

+I've tried all sorts of desks over the years, from the fancy semi-automated standing desk, to modern glass desks, and temporarily settled on a very boring, but functional 4'W x 3'L wooden desk, that I'm happily using now.
+Don't know the brand, but it's not too unique from other wooden desks.

+### Generic Computer Chair

+Can't find a brand on this one either, but as long as you find a comfortable, height-adjustable, pelvic-tiltable (the pelvic-tilt is crucial to avoid back pain and find the partner of your dreams), breathable, ergonomic mesh backing to allow your back to breath after long, intense coding sessions to avoid chafing and back sores; then you should be good.

 ### [HP 25f external monitor](https://www.bestbuy.com/site/hp-25f-25-ips-led-fhd-freesync-monitor-natural-silver/6219204.p?skuId=6219204)

-25" monitor that helps me be more productive when doing web development work or doing most things online.
+This 25" monitor helps me be more productive when doing web development work and most other online things.

 ### [T-90 Giant Spider Inceptor mouse](https://www.amazon.com/Zelotes-T90-Professional-Precision-Breathing/dp/B017VTN6Q2)